-There are over 50 licensed brick-and-mortar poker rooms in Canada spread out across the country, so finding a venue shouldn’t be much of an issue.
+If you don’t want to play at any online Canadian poker sites, there are over 50 licensed brick-and-mortar poker rooms in Canada spread out across the country.
+So, finding a venue shouldn’t be much of an issue.
 Here’s a list of some of the most interesting locations:

 - Playground Poker Club (Kahnawake)

 - Northlands Park (Alberta)